emerald-dao/emerald-academy-v2/src/lib/content/courses/niftory/en/chapter1/lesson2.md

 ## Authentication modes

 Authentication can be particularly difficult when working with DApps.
-Explain the different authentication modes:

-They can use either OAuth or API Keys but not both.

-If OAuth:
-1. User Access (Front end authentication).
-Regular OAuth (Google as sign-in provider)
-2. Admin/Privileged access (Back end authentication).
-OAuth Client Credentials grant.

-If API Key:
-1. API Access.
-No special privilege, just ID yourself as a Niftory client.
-Only needs API key.
-2. Privileged access.
-Pass client secret as well.
+We have two main authentication modes we use in Niftory (and you'll explore in more detail in the next lesson with the sample app).

+### API-key-only authentication

+If the user isn't signed in, the above client will make requests without an `Authorization` header.
+This allows users to view available NFTs without signing in.

+Before claiming an NFT, the app will prompt the user to sign in and set up their wallet.

+### Backend authentication

+Transferring NFTs is a privileged operation, so we will use the [client credentials OAuth flow](lib/oauth.ts) to get a token that represents the app itself.

+It passes in the client credentials token to the [backend GraphQL client](lib/graphql/backendClient.ts).

 <!-- Placeholder content - needs to be rewritten.